Adam Enfroy Logo

 Be entertained?

-You should structure your content in a way that will help you help them achieve their goals for the webinar.
+You should structure your content to help them achieve their goals for the webinar.

 As such, creating an engaging webinar presentation is essential to the success of your live event.